 What are the costs of owning a pet?

 Owning a pet is a serious financial commitment.
 Purchasing a new sweatshirt or an energy drink is classified as an impulse buy, but purchasing an animal is not.
 Before you become a pet parent, you’ll need to make room in your budget for first-year costs and recurring expenses.
-You’ll also need to be financially prepared for emergencies regarding your four-legged companion.
+You’ll also need to be financially prepared for unexpected expenses regarding your four-legged companion.
 In addition to financial costs, your pet will require time and attention.

 How much does it cost to own a dog?